Motherland: Healing Our Mother Stories

-What better way to honor yourself, your mother and your Creative Spirit?
+What better way to honor yourself, your mother, your Creative Spirit?

 Who Am I?

 I’m Susie Stonefield Miller, midwife to your creative spirit.
-I’m a person-centered expressive arts facilitator, an inspired life guide, an artist, and a teacher, passionate about:
+I’m an artist, a person-centered expressive arts guide, a teacher.
+I’m passionate about TRANSFORMATION THROUGH CREATIVITY.

 introducing you to the shy inner artist who’s lived inside you your whole life, longing to come out